How Much Omega-3 Fish Oil Should I Take?

 How active are you?

-We created omega3zone for for athletes and people engaging in a physical and active lifestyle.
+We created omega3zone for athletes and people engaging in a physical and active lifestyle.

 EPA is widely regarded for its anti-inflammatory benefits and is why we have included a high percentage of it in our omega-3 liquid.

-And we’re not just talking about strength sports like Crossfit or olympic lifting.
+And we’re not just talking about high intensity sports like Crossfit or strength focussed sports like olympic or powerlifting.
 Endurance sports create a high amount of inflammation in our bodies and omega-3 should be an essential supplement in any distance runner, swimmer or triathletes nutritional program.

 DHA is important too - particularly for brain and eye health - so we’ve included a strong level to ensure these areas of your health are covered too.